 2. Not all adequate information regarding the procedures, e.g. instruments, experimental procedures is present.
 Procedures need to be explained exactly as you would do them, and include sufficient detail that a person using your protocol could do the experiment.

 3. Failure to complete training.
 Final approval can not be given until principal investigators have completed training.

-NOTE: you must report any adverse reactions and any research related problems or complaints immediately and in writing to the IRB chair.
+Any adverse reactions and any research related problems or complaints must be reported immediately and in writing to the IRB chair.

 All Human Research documents must be retained for a minimum of three years AFTER completion of the study.

 The IRB is required to ensure compliance with federal regulations.
 In order to do this the IRB will review (at random) principal investigators conducting human research at TAMIU.